szabgab/public-mdbooks/report/src/errors.md

 # Errors in the mdbooks

 The errors are as reported by our parser.
 They might or might not be real problems.
 If you think the error is incorrect, please open an issue on [our repository](https://github.com/szabgab/public-mdbooks).
 If you think the problem is with the specific mdbook, please open an issue on the repository of that mdbook.
 We still need to clean up the error messages.

+Total number of errors 12 (in 62 books)

+---

 * [The cargo book](https://doc.rust-lang.org/cargo/)
 * [repo](https://github.com/rust-lang/cargo)